docsteveharris/paper-spotepi/write/paper-spotepi_text.md

 ## Conclusion

 Deteriorating ward patients referred to critical care are vulnerable with a high initial mortality.
-Despite clinical recommendation for admission a substantial minority die without admission, and high critical care occupancy contributes both predujices and delays admission.
+Despite clinical recommendation for admission a substantial minority die without admission, and high critical care occupancy both predujices and delays admission.

 ## Funding